Pomeranian Dog Temperament: A tiny dog with the heart of a lion

 Poms are not shy around other dogs and strangers

 Reconsider, if you have very small, clumsy children as the Pom can be hurt easily and potentially nip.

-Pomeranians have the tendency to bark a lot
+Pomeranians tend to bark a lot

 Will make a great watchdog with their great attention to detail

-Potential diseases in the Pomeranian breed
+Potential health issues in the Pomeranian breed

 As a new owner, you should be prepared to pay medical expenses associated with the breed.
 Therefore, always opt for comprehensive insurance.